psenough/NPlusPlusAssistant/README.md

 * some palettes installation don't work because they're not packed cleanly (need to repack, code smarter extractor or create a new column on spreadsheet)

-* missing some confirmations on critical stuff that can't be reverted
+* missing some confirmation menus on critical stuff that can't be reverted

 * missing some checks if npp is running on critical stuff that requires npp to be closed to take effect